 More on the Berlin State Museum (Staatliche Museen zu Berlin)

 Note: Most Berlin museums and similar sights are open again in summer 2021.
 Time-slot reservations are essential for ALL museums.
-Tickets are available from Tiqets and GetYourGuide that seem to have timeslots available when SMB has already sold out — no passes or multi-museum tickets are currently available.
+Tickets are available from Tiqets and GetYourGuide that seem to have timeslots available when SMB has already sold out — many passes or multi-museum tickets are again available.
 Individual museum ticket prices range from €6 to €14.
-Ticket reservations are only available around three days in advance but are likely to be sold for longer-term planning by summer.
+Ticket reservations are only available around two weeks in advance but are likely to be sold again for longer-term planning once conditions allow.

 For more general information on the Berlin State Museums: